-9. Have the students now recall that the ultimate goal of this activity is to create a model for the behavior of the universe.
+- 9. Have the students now recall that the ultimate goal of this activity to create a model for the behavior of the universe.
 Discuss with them that in order to determine which of our three models is correct, we should graph our data.
-Then, depending on class level, either have the class in small groups determine what a graph of each of the three models would look like or show them examples of what the three models would look like and discuss them
+Then, depending on class level, either have the class in small groups determine what a graph of each of the three models would look like or show them examples of what the three models would look like and discus them. - a.
+For the steady state, make sure you indicate that since the universe is not changing, there should be zero relative velocity for every galaxy, regardless of distance. - b.
+For the random universe, make sure you discuss the idea that there should be no pattern between relative velocity and distance and the graph should look like a scatter plot.